oddlunde/k-r-docs/development-general-setup-mac.md

 run the script `./runDevelopmentInstall.sh`

+You need to press Enter to procced then;
-Find yourself a coffe while the script do your job :coffee:
+find yourself a coffe while the script do your job :coffee:

 ### Basics